kupehtci/DOCUMENTATION/C-SHARP/CS - Multi-dimensional Arrays.md

 ### Jagged arrays

+A `jagged array` is an array of arrays.
+Similar to matrices but each array can have different lengths.
-A `jagged array` is the one that whose elements are arrays.
-Works the same as multidimensional arrays.
+Works similar as a multidimensional arrays.
 Example:

 ```CSHARP